 The exhibition is curated by Nadia Schneider Willen (collection curator, Migros Museum für Gegenwartskunst).
 An iteration of the exhibition was first presented at the Van Abbemuseum, Eindhoven, in 2020, where it was initiated and curated by Nick Aikens (research curator, Van Abbemuseum).
 It was produced as part of Creator Doctus, a new research format launched by the Gerrit Rietveld Academie, Amsterdam, with Yael Davids as the inaugural ‘candidate’.

-Solo exhibitions, installations, and performances by Yael Davids (b.
-Jerusalem, 1968; lives in Amsterdam) have been on view at institutions in numerous countries: Dying is a Solo, Museo Tamayo, Mexico City, 2018; documenta 14, Athens and Kassel; 2017, La distance entre V et W, Les Laboratoires d’Aubervilliers, Paris, 2015; Gesture in Diaspora, Galerie für Zeitgenössische Kunst, Leipzig, 2015; Ending with Glass, Kunsthalle Basel, 2011; Learning to Imitate in Absentia I, Picture This, Bristol, 2011; Where Time Becomes Art, Palazzo Fortuny, performance division, Venice Biennale, 2005; and others.
+Yael Davids lives and works in Amsterdam.
+Selected international solo exhibitions, installations, and performances include: A Daily Practice, Van Abbemuseum, Eindhoven, 2020; Dying Is a Solo, Museo Tamayo, Mexico City, 2018; documenta 14, Athens / Kassel, 2017; La distance entre V et W, Les Laboratoires d’Aubervilliers, Paris, 2015; Gesture in Diaspora, Galerie für Zeitgenössische Kunst, Leipzig, 2015; Ending with Glass, Kunsthalle Basel, 2011; Learning to Imitate in Absentia I, Picture This, Bristol, 2011; Where Times Becomes Art, Palazzo Fortuny, performance division, Venice Biennale, 2005.